 Did you know that you might be making your TMJ worse overnight than during the day?
 It’s true.
 Even if you’re not spending eight hours in bed, you’re still spending a prolonged block, and you might spend much of your time in a single position.
 When you’re asleep, you’re not conscious, which means you can’t intervene if you start clenching your jaw like you would during the day when you’re stressed.
 You might also be less aware when you’re in a position that is putting adverse pressure on the temporomandibular joint or your jaw muscles.
 You can’t control how you sleep all night long, but you can at least make sure you start in the right position.

 To reduce sleeping trauma to your TMJ, it is best if you sleep on your back.
 This minimizes the force on your jaw.
 Sleeping on your side or your stomach puts some of the weight of your head and neck onto your jaw, pushing it to one side or backward, but if you sleep on your back, the only weight on the jaw is the jaw itself.

-However, there is one group of people that won’t benefit from sleeping on their back: those at risk for sleep apnea.
+There is one group of people that won’t benefit from sleeping on their back: those at risk for sleep apnea.
 Sleep apnea is when your airway collapses, cutting off your air supply.
 For many people at risk for sleep apnea, sleeping on their back makes sleep apnea worse, and therefore it can actually make TMJ worse.

-To learn how we can help you overcome sleeping TMJ, please call (803) 781-9090 for an appointment with a Columbia, SC TMJ dentist at Smile Columbia Dentistry today.
+To learn how we can help you overcome sleeping with TMJ, please call (803) 781-9090 for an appointment with a Columbia, SC TMJ dentist at Smile Columbia Dentistry today.